solita/solita.github.com/_posts/2024-06-03-storybook-visual-testing.md

 It's logical if you think about it for a minute: Different operating systems and even browser versions render native html elements like buttons, selects, etc. and fonts differently.
-This means that image snapshots created on macOS are deemed to differ from those created on Linux or Windows.
+This means that image snapshots created on macOS are bound to differ from those created on Linux or Windows and vice versa.

 To make them always match no matter who or what runs the tests, we can run the tests in Docker.
 As the tests are ran in Playwright, the logical base image for this purpose is the ready-made Playwright image from Microsoft which contains all the browsers needed.
 To make it easier to use Storybook Test Runner inside a container, it's best to create some bash scripts.

-First, let's create a script that handles creating the container, building the Docker image and creating the container, running the tests inside the container, copying the test results out of the container and finally getting rid of the container.
+First, let's create a script that handles building the Docker image, creating the container, running the tests inside the container, copying the test results out of the container and finally getting rid of the container.